 6.1.2 Mechanism of hearing and hearing loss

 As shown in Figure 1, the ear is comprised of three parts: the outer ear, the middle ear and the inner ear.
 The middle ear consists of the tympanic membrane (also called eardrum) that terminates the ear canal and three small bones (collectively called ossicles): the malleus, incus and stapes.
 Two small muscles, the tensor tympani muscle and stapedius muscle are also in the middle ear.
 The inner ear is the innermost part of the ear and consists of the cochlea, the vestibular apparatus and the vestibulocochlear nerve.
 "Sound" can be considered as a series of vibrations.
 These vibrations arrive at an ear and are captured by the pinna.
 Sound travels as a wave into the ear canal down to the eardrum, which vibrates and converts the wave into mechanical energy.
 The ear canal has a length of approximately 2.5 cm and a diameter of approximately 0.6 cm.
-The sound (or its mechanical energy) then passes through the three bones (collectively called ossicles), the malleus, incus and stapes, in the middle ear cavity.
+The sound (or its mechanical energy) then passes through the ossicles in the middle ear cavity.